Col91D/Col91D/README.md

-One of many Python dev
+One of many french dev.